 (8) Michael Polanyi, Science, Faith and Society, Oxford University Press, London 1946.
 There is a 2nd edition of 1964 published by the University of Chicago Press.
-A version of the 1st edition is available at Spanish by María Dolores Cuadrado: Ciencia, fe y sociedad, Taurus, Madrid 1961.
+Of the 1st edition there is a version in Spanish by María Dolores Cuadrado: Ciencia, fe y sociedad, Taurus, Madrid 1961.

 (9) Cf. Terence Kennedy, The Morality of Knowledge.
 Transcendence and the Intellectual Life in the Thought of Michael Polanyi, Pontificia Univ.
 Lateranensis, Accademia Alfonsiana, Rome 1979, p.
 8.

 (10) Michael Polanyi, staff Knowledge: Towards a Post-Critical Philosophy, 2nd ed., Routledge & Kegan Paul, London 1962 (hereafter cited as PK).

 (11) Michael Polanyi, The Study of Man, Routledge & Kegan Paul, London 1959.
 There is a version in Spanish by A. Cucurullo: El estudio del hombre, Paidós, Buenos Aires 1966.

 (12) Michael Polanyi, The Tacit Dimension, Anchor Books, London 1966.

 (13) Michael Polanyi, Knowing and Being, Routledge & Kegan Paul, London 1969.

 (14) Michael Polanyi, Scientific Thought and Social Reality, "Psychological Issues", 8, monograph 32, International Universities Press, New York 1974.

 (15) Michael Polanyi - Harry Prosch, Meaning, Chicago University Press, Chicago 1975.